 Wreck penetration should not be attempted by any diver who does not possess precise and reliable buoyancy control.

 Buddy / Team Skills

+Good buoyancy control benefits mutually supportive buddy and team diving.
 When diving with a buddy, or with a team (for instance, on technical or wreck dives) we have a responsibility to monitor and, if necessary, assist those people.
-Where a problem is encountered, a quick reaction by another diver is often sufficient to prevent a small problem escalating into a more dangerous incident.
+Where a problem is encountered, a quick reaction by another diver is often sufficient to prevent a small problem from escalating into a more dangerous incident.

-This places an importance on being able to match depths on descent, during the dive and on the ascent.
-Unlike horizontal distance, any vertical separation of divers is much more time consuming to travel and, thus, causes a slower reaction.
-For example, on descents, it is not uncommon for one diver to experience equalization problems, which temporarily halts their descent.
+This places importance on being able to match depths on the descent, during the dive and on the ascent.
+Unlike horizontal distance, any vertical separation of divers is much more time-consuming to travel and, thus, causes a slower reaction.

 Next Article: Achieving Great Buoyancy Control

 The benefits of improving scuba buoyancy control & how it can be developed in training & practice.

 What are the buoyancy control benefits for scuba divers?
 The reasons why it is worth devoting time & effort to developing core diving skillset

 This is how you achieve great buoyancy control when scuba diving.
 There are a few key things to know, then you will find it easy

 How to perfect your scuba weighting.
 Get this right & your buoyancy control will be much easier.
 Advice not taught in Open Water courses